howerj/embed/readme.md

 the memory layout
 * Remove the compiler after a cross compiler has been made within the Forth interpreter, prepared images and the metacompiler would be provided instead.
-* More words and short phrases could potentially be encoded as single instructions with the right encoding, this should be investigated, particularly words that manipulate the return stack - there are many short phrases that involve them that could be folded into a single instruction, such as '&lt;r swap' or '@ &lt;r'.
-Also 'r> exit' could be possible merged into one instruction.
-* A better disassembler, in the form of the 'see' word, would mean the source code would not have to be stored - but a word could be disassembled, modified and then recompiled.
 * To facilitate porting to microcontrollers the Forth could be made to be stored in a ROM, with initial variable values copied to RAM, the virtual machine would also have to be modified to map different parts of the address